Since this week is George Washington's birthday, I feel compelled to write something about His Excellency, the "Indispensable Man."

 Young Martha Custis |

-When Washington's older brothers died at relatively early ages, young Washington inherited the Virginia lands he never aspired to.
-Before coming to them, Washington set out to find his own way through surveying.
-He learned about land and mathematics - things that would later help him in land speculation and planning military campaigns.
+When Washington's older brothers died at relatively young ages, young Washington inherited Virginia lands he had never aspired to.
+Before acquiring them, Washington set out to create his own path through surveying.
+He learned about land and mathematics—knowledge that would later aid him in land speculation and planning military campaigns.
 Young Washington became acquainted with Lord Fairfax (we won't speculate on rumored paramour Sally Fairfax here) and the brilliant and wealthy George Mason.
 Both connections helped him gain prominence.
-Failed early romances caused him to meet some prominent families and ultimately gained the acquaintance of the wealthy young widow, Martha Custis.
+Failed early romances introduced him to some prominent families and ultimately led him to the acquaintance of the wealthy young widow, Martha Custis.
 His marriage to Martha made him a "man of consequence" in Virginia planter society.
 It also grounded him and helped him mature into a man of financial and emotional substance.

 |